-An intricate audio visual based exhibition exploring notions of home, community and country connected to the Gurindji Walk Off, Still in my mind is curated by renowned Indigenous artist, curator and researcher Brenda L Croft in collaboration with the Kalkaringi community.
+Exploring notions of home, community, and country connected to the Walk-Off, Still in my mind is curated by renowned First Nations artist, curator, and researcher Brenda L. Croft (Gurindji/Malngin/Mudburra Peoples), in collaboration with members from the Kalkaringi/Daguragu communities.

-Developed in partnership between UNSW Galleries, UQ Art Museum, UQ and Karungkarni Art and Culture Aboriginal Corporation, with support from Australian Research Council Discovery Indigenous Award, National Institute for Experimental Arts, and ARC Centre of Excellence for the Dynamics of Language.
+Developed in partnership between UNSW Galleries, UQ Art Museum, UQ and Karungkarni Art and Culture Aboriginal Corporation, with support from the Australian Research Council Discovery Indigenous Award, National Institute for Experimental Arts, and ARC Centre of Excellence for the Dynamics of Language.